TimyStream/dotfiles/README.md

-# These are my Dotfiles for the I3 Desktop
+# These are my Dotfiles for the i3 / i3-gaps Window Manager under Linux

 ### Dependencies:
 - Rofi